 - Agree to those all important terms and conditions and click onto ‘Accept’

 - Hand over your payment details (these won’t be used during your 14 day trial but, if you decide not to continue with Instapage, don’t forget to cancel your account before the two weeks is up or you may be charged)

 - Verify your email address

 How much does Instapage cost?

-Unless you’re planning on going for a fancy-pants custom deal, Instapage has but one price package – the Business Package which costs $149 per month.
+Unless you’re planning on going for a fancy-pants custom deal, Instapage has but one price package – the Business Plan which costs $149 per month.
 For this, you get all of the goodies that Instapage has to offer including support services.

 What are Instapage’s Features?

 If you want a tool which gives you super value for money, Instapage may just be the one for you.
 Instapage is, of course, a landing page builder, however, it also has many more strings to its bow.
 Instapage has a whole suite of fabulous features which ensure that you’ll never need to go elsewhere and, here they are: